-Huxtable's (2012) doctorate, 'How do I Evolve Living-Educational-Theory Praxis in Living-boundaries?', contributes to a global perspective of teacher education.
-She offers an alternative to the standard education model that is focused on the inclusion and clarification of ontological and social values as explanatory principles in explanations of educational influences in learning.
-Huxtable's ontological values of a loving recognition, respectful connectedness and educational responsibility and social values of an inclusive, emancipating and egalitarian society serve as her explanatory principles and evaluative standards of her practice (Huxtable, Abstract, 2012).
+The analyses also include Huxtable's (2012) doctorate on 'How do I Evolve Living-Educational-Theory Praxis in Living-boundaries?'
+The significance of Huxtable's analysis in contribution to a global perspective in teacher education, as an alternative to the standard education model, is focused on her inclusion and clarification of ontological and social values as explanatory principles in her explanations of educational influences in learning.
+These include the ontological values of a loving recognition, respectful connectedness and educational responsibility and the social values of an inclusive, emancipating and egalitarian society.
+(Huxtable, Abstract, 2012).

-Given the prevalence of armed conflict around the world, we think it important to acknowledge the living-educational-theories generated within these conflicts.
-For example, Anat Geller (2010), an Israeli Living Educational Theory Researcher working in the context of teacher-education writes in her thesis, 'Within Dialogue And Without: How Has 'Being In The Unknown' Become a Value in My Developing as a Better Dialogical Educator?':
+Given the prevalence of armed conflict around the world, we think it important to acknowledge the generation of living-educational-theories within these conflicts.
+For example, Anat Geller (2010), an Israeli Living Educational Theory Researcher working in the context of teacher-education writes in her thesis on 'Within Dialogue And Without: How Has 'Being In The Unknown' Become a Value in My Developing as a Better Dialogical Educator?':